-- Students and staff must conduct a daily self-check (See Appendix B Student Checklists) before they come to campus - Designated screeners: School employees may all function as designated screeners for students and non-employees.
-The principal or school office staff may serve as screeners for faculty and staff if a third-party screener is required. - A temperature check and symptom check will be conducted for all persons entering campus, and staff will complete an additional screening document (See Appendix B).
-A school may opt to use a Google Form or similar electronic document for employees as approved by the Catholic Schools Department.
-Unless otherwise so directed by the county health officer, the maximum temperature for someone to be admitted to campus is 100.4 degrees Fahrenheit.

-- During the day, any person experiencing or showing symptoms will report to the office designated isolation space for screening - The principal will retain a record of employee temperatures in a locked cabinet for a minimum of 90 days - If a staff member already at school shows symptoms described above, a supervisor will allow them to go home without penalty for that day. - The Diocese is working with the County of Sacramento to provide testing for faculty and staff at regular intervals.
-The Diocese will notify principals of the testing schedule once established in collaboration with the County.
+- Please see the updated symptom checklist on page 37.
+This protocol now distinguishes between higher-risk and lower-risk symptoms. - Students and staff must conduct a daily self-check (See Appendix C Student Checklists) before they come to campus - Designated screeners: School employees may all function as designated screeners for students and non-employees.
+The principal or school office staff may serve as screeners for faculty and staff if a third-party screener is required. - A temperature check will be conducted for all persons entering campus, and staff will complete an additional screening document (see Appendix C.) A school may opt to use a Google Form or similar electronic document for employees as approved by the Catholic School Department.
+Unless otherwise so directed by the county health officer, the maximum temperature to be admitted to campus is 100.4 degrees Farenheit. - During the day, any person experiencing or showing symptoms (see information on p.
+9) will report to the office designated isolation space for screening - The principal will retain a record of employee temperatures in a locked cabinet for a minimum of 90 days - If a staff member already at school shows symptoms as described below on p.
+9, a supervisor will allow them to go home without penalty for that day - The Diocese is working with the County of Sacramento to provide testing for faculty and staff at regular intervals.
+Principals have received an HR memorandum to that effect. - The school principal and/or contact tracers shall update the Catholic School Department Executive assistant every Monday morning regarding confirmed COVID-19 cases amongst staff and students from the previous week.